The fundamental plane of EDisCS galaxies - The effect of size evolution: Conclusions

 We have investigated the size and velocity dispersion evolution of our sample.
 At a given mass, galaxy sizes decrease and velocity dispersions increase at increasing redshift. {We fitted the relations $R_e\approx (1+z)^{-1.0\pm 0.3}$,} and $\sigma\approx (1+z)^{0.59\pm0.1}$ and $\sigma\approx (1+z)^{0.34\pm0.14}$ at a constant dynamical or stellar mass of $2\times 10^{11}M_\odot$, respectively, for both cluster and field galaxies.
 However, after taking into account the progenitor bias affecting our sample (large galaxies that joined the local early-type class only recently will progressively disappear in higher redshift samples), the effective size and velocity dispersion evolution reduced substantially (to $R_e\propto (1+z)^{-0.5\pm0.2}$ and $\sigma\propto (1+z)^{0.41\pm0.08}$ for dynamical masses and $R_e\propto (1+z)^{-0.68\pm0.4}$ and $\sigma\propto (1+z)^{0.19\pm0.10}$ for stellar masses).

 We computed the luminosity evolution predicted by the ZP variation with redshift of the FP when the size and velocity dispersion evolution are taken into account.
-The corrections computed at constant dynamical masses with a progenitor bias correction almost cancel out; at constant stellar mass, they reduce the slope of the $(1+z)$ dependence of luminosity by {$-0.6$} units {(case 5+11 of Table \ref{tab_massfits})}.
-Fitting directly the luminosity-mass relation, we derived a luminosity evolution that agrees with the one derived from the FP analysis and does not allow for large size and velocity dispersion corrections such as those derived without taking into account the progenitor bias, where a reduction of the slope of the $(1+z)$ dependence of luminosity by $-0.8$ is derived at constant $M_*$ {(case 1+9 of Table \ref{tab_massfits})} .
+The corrections computed at constant dynamical masses without a progenitor bias correction almost cancel out; at constant stellar masses they reduce the slope of the $(1+z)$ dependence of luminosity by $-0.38$ units (case 2+10 of Table \ref{tab_massfits}).
+Fitting directly the luminosity-mass relation, we derived a luminosity evolution that agrees with the one derived from the FP analysis and does not allow for large size and velocity dispersion corrections, as indeed it is always the case.

 Using simple stellar population models, we translated the variations in the FP ZP into formation ages as a function of redshift and galaxy mass.
 Massive ($M>10^{11}M_\odot$) cluster galaxies are old, with formation redshifts $z_f>1.5$.
 In contrast, lower mass galaxies are just 2 to 3 Gyr old.
 This agrees with the EDisCS results presented in \citet{Delucia04, Delucia07}, \citet{Poggianti06}, \citet{Sanchez09}, and \citet{Rudnick09}, who argue from different points of view that the lower luminosity, lower mass population of early-type galaxies comes in place only at later stages in clusters.
 Field galaxies at all masses are somewhat younger (by $\approx 1$ Gyr) than the cluster ones with similar masses and redshifts.
 In general, the FP ages agree reasonably well with those derived from spectral indices.